 - metal icing tips for your designs.
 These will help you create specific shapes.
 The bare minimum I would say is a small round tip #3, a medium round tip #8, a star tip #32, a petal tip #61, U tip #81, rose tip #104, and a leaf tip #352

 - a coupler is a small but essential investment.
-Slip in into the bag like if it was a tip, on the outside place the tip you want and screw it in place with the other coupler piece.
+Slip it into the bag as if it was a tip, on the outside place the tip you want and screw it in place with the other coupler piece.
 You can switch tips for the same icing.

 - A cake board to place your cake on when you are working.
 I am also using it as a cake turntable until I decide to buy one.